AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-increment-id-for-a-db-entity-order-invoice-credit-memo-etc.-on-particular-store.md

 ---
-description: This article discusses how to change the increment ID for an Adobe Commerce database (DB) entity (order, invoice, credit memo, etc.) on a particular Adobe Commerce store using the `ALTER TABLE` SQL statement.
+title: Change increment ID for a DB entity (order, invoice, credit memo, etc.) on particular store
 labels: 2.x.x,Magento Commerce,Magento Commerce Cloud,MySQL,credit,database,how to,id,increment,invoice,memo,order,sql,store,Adobe Commerce,on-premises,cloud infrastructure
-title: Change increment ID for a DB entity (order, invoice, credit memo, etc.) on particular store
 ---

-# Change increment ID for a DB entity (order, invoice, credit memo, etc.) on particular store

 This article discusses how to change the increment ID for an Adobe Commerce database (DB) entity (order, invoice, credit memo, etc.) on a particular Adobe Commerce store using the `ALTER TABLE` SQL statement.